imrahulr/imrahulr.github.io/_posts/2019-01-02-deepfakes.md

 ### Generative Adverserial Networks

-Generative adverserial networks (GANs) are deep neural net architectures comprised of two nets - generator and discriminator, competing with each other.
+<a href="https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf">Generative adverserial networks</a> (GANs) are deep neural net architectures comprised of two nets - generator and discriminator, competing with each other.
 The generator network learns to generates new data instances, say images, while the discriminator, evaluates them for authenticity; i.e. it classifies these images as real or fake.
 So, the generator and discriminator are in a double feedback loop and push each other to get better in its task.

 ![Generative Adversarial Network](/assets/images/df/df3.png)